AmongUsCheaterHacker/Cheat-Engine/README.md

  - then type 1.25 between where its said hex then click first scan then type 1.5 then click next scan
  - then click custom then click game then set 1.25 then ty then set to 1.5 then ty

+# TUTORIAL
+If you still don't understand go to here https://youtu.be/ER8x2KDj_70 to see what that means the whole time i was talking About

 Enjoy:)